02danieljonas/Memory-Game/README.md

 - [X] Size of game buttons shrink for smaller screens
 - [X] Replaced alert() with a pop up
 - [X] sequenced is repeated if user guesses wrong
-- [X] Number Keys can be used as input
 - [X] connecting all of the above features

 ## Video Walkthrough (GIF)